fabiospampinato/monorepo/readme.md

 + [`zeptomatch-unescape`](https://github.com/fabiospampinato/zeptomatch-unescape) ![][P] ![][D] ![][ISO] : A little utility for removing escape sequences from a glob.
 + [`zstandard-wasm`](https://github.com/fabiospampinato/zstandard-wasm) ![][PP] ![][D] ![][ISO] ![][TREE] : A fast and small port of Zstandard to WASM.
 (Decompress-only for now).

-### Alfred Extensions

-- [`alfred-brush-workflow`](https://github.com/fabiospampinato/alfred-brush-workflow) : Alfred workflow for reminding you to brush your teeth.
-- [`alfred-eject-workflow`](https://github.com/fabiospampinato/alfred-eject-workflow) : Alfred workflow for ejecting mounted drives.
-- [`alfred-spaces-workflow`](https://github.com/fabiospampinato/alfred-spaces-workflow) : Alfred workflow that, used in conjunction with my Phoenix setup, gives you a spaces switcher.

 ### Chrome Extensions

 - [`chrome-blank`](https://github.com/fabiospampinato/chrome-blank) : Just a blank new tab page.